 - Improper monitoring of respiratory issues and oxygen treatment

-If your child has been diagnosed with cerebral palsy caused by medical negligence, the attorneys of Janet, Janet & Suggs will fight for justice for your family.
+If your child has been diagnosed with cerebral palsy caused by medical negligence, the attorneys of Janet, Janet & Suggs, LLC will fight for justice for your family.
 We work to hold negligent medical providers accountable while seeking fair compensation for your family.

 Click here to schedule a free, no obligation legal consultation.